matheinig/GamiFlow/README.md

 The workflow assumed with this plugin is as follows: you make your object, you add seams to it, and you check that it unwrapped nicely.
 Make note of which unwrapping method worked best (angle based, or conformal).
 Go to the object properties and set which unwrapping method worked best for you.
 You can also tweak the amount of UV smoothing you want.
 If you were not satisfied with the Blender unwrapper and had to do a lot of manual tweaking, you can save the current UV by unticking *Unwrap*.
 If you are working with multiple UDIMs in your scene, assign the relevant one to the object.
 You can now return to the side panel and click on *Unwrap*.
 This will unwrap and pack your entire scene.
->When using the highest packing quality with the standard Blender packer, this operation can take a while and I recommend installing the free [UV-Packer](https://www.uv-packer.com/download/) plugin which is incredibly good and fast, and can be set as the packing method used by Gamiflow in the settings.
+>When using the highest packing quality with the standard Blender packer, this operation can take a while and I recommend installing the free [UV-Packer](https://www.uv-packer.com/download/) plugin which is incredibly good and fast, and can be set as the packing method used by Gamiflow in the settings (only possible in the Full version of GamiFlow, not the one found on the official Blender website).

 All objects sharing a UDIM will be packed together in the same [0,1[ UV square.
 Each UDIM will essentially become a distinct material in the game engine with its own set of textures.
 The UDIM name is what Substance Painter will use as name for its texture set.